VincentLoy/Simple-Tech-Metrics/readme.txt

 = How do I translate the plugin? =
 Place your `.mo` and `.po` files in the `languages` folder of the plugin.
 Follow WordPress localization standards for translations.

+== Managing and Compiling Translations ==

+Refer to the "Managing and Compiling Translations" section in the documentation for detailed instructions on adding, editing, and compiling translations.

 == Changelog ==